 We all want to run better games - and the best way to run better games....is to ask!
-To share what we are loving, what we want to see more of, and what we would like to see changed.
+To share what we are loving, what we want to see more of, and what we would like to see change.

 Stars and Wishes is a simple tool that encourages positive feedback and gentle forward-looking criticism.

-I originally introduced Stars and Wishes to the Gauntlet community in response to negative experiences I had using Roses & Thorns - a popular debrief tool used within the Gauntlet and the wider rpg community.
+I originally introduced Stars and Wishes to the Gauntlet community in response to negative experiences I had using Roses & Thorns - a popular tool used within the Gauntlet and the wider rpg community.
 The metaphor it relies on is strong: sometimes when you try to pick roses, you catch yourself on thorns.

 It is softer - it’s also kinder and more generous, and closely aligned with how we aim to communicate and treat one another within the Gauntlet community.